 Social norms also need to evolve to reflect the equal potentials of women and men.
-Promoting women to visible positions of seniority, responsibility and decisionmaking in both public and private spheres and Globally, women earn 24 percent less than men encouraging the engagement of men in traditionally female-dominated professions can help shift deep-seated views.
+Promoting women to visible positions of seniority, responsibility and decisionmaking in both public and private spheres and encouraging the engagement of men in traditionally female-dominated professions can help shift deep-seated views.